- Entry type: Person

 Summary

-Joan Bennett is a trailblazing solicitor who established the first law firm in Brisbane in which one of the founding partners was female.
-She has established several successful law firms and is prominent in the Council of the Queensland Law Society.
+Joan Bennett was a trailblazing solicitor who established the first law firm in Brisbane in which one of the founding partners was female.
+She established several successful law firms and was prominent in the Council of the Queensland Law Society.

 Details